OUR MISSION

 Encouraged by entrants, judges and attendees, we decided to bring the challenge to the real world—and here we are!

 After our inaugural event in November 2024 where we have 105 entries, 16 brilliant finalists, 4 expert key notes and 6 esteemed judges - we welcomed over 350 stakeholders from across our industry.
 Take a look at the 2024 Edition.
-Buoyed by the feedback following that event we couldn’t stop there!
+In 2025, we had 221 entrants and filled the RGS to the brim.
+Buoyed by the continuing encouragement from the industry we couldn’t stop there!

 The Future of Food competition is one of a kind and now in it’s second season.
 It will be at the forefront of food innovation, driving impactful change and inspiring the next generation of food entrepreneurs.

-Barney has been a strong advocate for entrepreneurialism and positive change within the food industry throughout his career.
-His passion is to encourage the next generation of entrepreneurs to tackle and solve opportunities and issues that are fast coming down the track.
+Barney has long been a strong advocate for entrepreneurialism and positive change within the food industry throughout his career.
+His passion is to encourage & help the next generation of entrepreneurs to tackle and solve opportunities and issues that are fast coming down the track.

 Barney began his food and drink experience as employee #007 at smoothie-maker innocent drinks in 2000.
 He left to set up an exporting business called Fresh Marketing for rising star UK food and drink brands.
 In 2012, he co-founded innovative FUEL10K breakfast into UK retailers.
 In 2021, FUEL10K became the first BCorps breakfast brand on UK shelves.
 In October 2023, after 12 years in the trenches of FMCG he sold FUEL10K to food giant Premier Foods.

-Today, Barney is excited about the Future of Food and the brands and projects that aim to tackle the issues and opportunities that lie ahead.
+Today, Barney is excited about the Future of Food - championing the brands and projects that aim to tackle the issues and opportunities that lie ahead.

 “I WANT TO ENCOURAGE THE NEXT GENERATION OF ENTREPRENEURS TO CREATE IMPACT FOR THE FUTURE OF FOOD BY PROVIDING THEM WITH A PLATFORM FROM WHICH TO SHINE.”